NOAA-OWP/ngen/README.md

 The project uses the **Google Test** framework for creating automated tests for C++ code.

-To execute the full collection of automated C++ tests, run the `test_all` target in **CMake**, then execute the generated executable (substituting `cmake-build-dir` with appropriate directory name as needed):
+To execute the full collection of automated C++ tests, run the `test_all` target in **CMake**, then execute the generated executable.
+Alternatively, replace `test_all` with `test_unit` or `test_integration` to run only those tests.
+For example:

+    cmake --build cmake-build-debug --target test_all -- -j 4
+    ./cmake-build-debug/test/test_all

+Or, if the build system has not yet been properly generated:

+    git submodule update --init --recursive -- test/googletest cmake -DCMAKE_BUILD_TYPE=Debug -B cmake-build-debug -S .
-    cmake --build cmake-build-dir --target test_all -- -j 4
+    cmake --build cmake-build-debug --target test_all -- -j 4
-    ./cmake-build-dir/test/test_all

-Replace `test_all` with `test_unit` or `test_integration` to run only those tests.
+    ./cmake-build-debug/test/test_all

-See the [Testing ReadMe](test/README.md) file for a more thorough overview of testing infrastructure.
+See the [Testing ReadMe](test/README.md) file for a more thorough discussion of testing.

 ## Known issues